Fueguin5/Sudoku-Solver/README.md

 This repository contains my implementation of a Sudoku solver designed to efficiently solve high-difficulty 9×9 Sudoku puzzles using backtracking and optimized search strategies.
 The solver was developed to tackle a hard difficulty LeetCode problem and achieved strong runtime performance relative to other solutions.

+This project intentionally focuses on **algorithmic correctness and performance** rather than user interface or extensibility.

 ---

 ## Features